prathamsingh7/prathamsingh7/README.md

 ### Hi there 👋, I'm Pratham Singh

 # 💫 About Me:
-⚡ I'm a student at IIIT Gwalior and a data science enthusiast.<br>🔭 I’m currently working on projects using deep learning.<br>🌱 I’m currently learning about Data Science and its applications.<br>💬 Reach me at 299pratham299@gmail.com
+⚡ I'm a final-year student at IIIT Gwalior and a data science enthusiast.<br>🔭 I’m currently working on projects using machine learning, deep learning, and NLP.<br>🌱 I’m currently learning about Data Science and its real-life applications.<br>💬 Reach me at 299pratham299@gmail.com

 # 💻 Tech Stack: